GeoMash/strappy/guides/HelloWorld/README.md

 <b>Store & Model</b><br>
 There's no need to create a state model as this is being handled for us automatically by the framework.
 So the model directory can stay empty.

-Open your StateStore.js and copy the following code into it.
+Open your StateStore (State.js) and copy the following code into it.

 <b>State Store - State.js</b><br>
 JAVASCRIPT: